 The resort services which we may highlight are provided by persons, firms, companies and other bodies which are wholly independent of Jet2holidays.
 Any contract you enter into is with the supplier of the services concerned.
 General resort services and activities that we may highlight do not form part of your contract with Jet2holidays, and we do not act as agent for the suppliers, nor do we have any involvement in your booking in the event that you choose to visit them.
 We make no promises, representations or warranties about any resort services featured on our website.

 The health and safety of our customers is our number one priority.
 Half the fun of going abroad on holiday is to experience a different way of life.
 UK and Ireland standards are among the highest in the world and many other countries and resorts still have a long way to go to bring their transport, accommodation and services up to the standard we normally expect.
 We are working hard to raise the awareness of safety standards overseas to ensure that your holiday is as safe and trouble-free as possible;, however we need your help to achieve this so we ask that you take extra care while you are away.
 This section has been designed to help you be more aware whilst on holiday so please familiarise yourself and your family with the following precautions - some of them may seem obvious but it’s better to be safe than sorry!

-Your holiday accommodation - never leave your key where someone can see your room number; don’t leave your window or patio doors open, especially if your room is on the ground floor or has a balcony; remember to lock your room door even when you’re inside the room.
+Your holiday accommodation - never leave your key where someone can see your room number; don’t leave your window or patio doors open, especially with villas or if your room is on the ground floor or has a balcony; remember to lock doors even when you’re inside the accommodation.